Wave propagation through complex structures

 In the case when the physical space is geometrically large (say, in volume), the properties of wave propagation through the physical space seem to be similar to analogous wave/information propagation models on large graphs.
 We verified this more precisely in 2017 (ref) with Etienne Le Masson (Cergy).
 We are continuing in this project led by Le Masson and hope to provide more evidence towards this connection, which we hope to give a new insight to Quantum Chaos.

 In signal processing waves can be used to provide a representation of a complicated signal.
-The Uncertainty Principle roughly states that the frequencies of the waves cannot be bounded at the same time as the actual length (time) of the signal.
-In our recent work we have been involved in a project led by Semyon Dyatlov (Berkeley), where he introduced the idea of Fractal Uncertainty Principle, which asks about the same question as the Uncertainty principle, but restricts the time-domain of the signal onto a fractal set.
-This problem is particularly important in understanding wave propagation in unbounded space, where the wave could propagate without bounds (Bourgain-Dyatlov, 2017).
+The Uncertainty Principle roughly states that the frequencies of the waves cannot be localised at the same time as the actual length (time) of the signal.
+This can be formalised using Fourier analysis.
+In our recent work we have been involved in studying the Fractal Uncertainty Principle introduced by Dyatlov and Zahl in 2014, which asks about the same question as the Uncertainty principle, but restricts the time-domain of the signal onto a fractal set.
+This problem is particularly important in understanding scattering theory and wave propagation in unbounded space, where the energy could escape (Bourgain-Dyatlov, 2017).

 - Thomas Jordan and Tuomas Sahlsten: Fourier transforms of Gibbs measures for the Gauss map, Math.
 Ann.
 (2016) Vol 364 (3): 983-1023

-- Tuomas Sahlsten and Connor Stevens: Fourier decay in nonlinear dynamics, in preparation
+- Tuomas Sahlsten and Connor Stevens: Fourier decay in nonlinear dynamics, Preprint (2018).

 - Etienne Le Masson and Tuomas Sahlsten: Quantum ergodicity and Benjamini-Schramm convergence of hyperbolic surfaces, Duke Math.
 J. 166 (2017), no. 18, 3425-3460.